vanutp/potato_launcher/docs/creating-instances.md

 # Creating instances

+**Note on terminology:** Potato Launcher calls these **instances**.
+In most cases instances will be modpacks, but technically you can deploy vanilla versions too.

 ## Recommended: use the new Web UI

 If you deployed the full server setup (see [Server setup](/setting-up/server)), you can manage instances from the browser.
 Typical workflow: